 Acceptable values – specification or constraint on the type of data that can be stored in the field.
 ‘Vocab’ refers to a controlled vocabulary stipulated in the relevant national surveillance protocol.

 Data example – an example of a valid value for this field.

 NAHIP data requirements

-Table 4 Outline of User submitted data fields for records under the NAHIP
+Table 4 Outline of User submitted data fields for records under the NAHIP National Notifiable Disease Investigations